- Bio

 Andrew graduated first in his class from Tulane University Law School.
-Before joining First and Fourteenth, he worked for one of the largest law firms in the world, where he litigated large commercial disputes throughout the country.
+Before joining First & Fourteenth, he worked for one of the largest law firms in the world, where he litigated large commercial disputes throughout the country.

 Representative Matters